OfficeDev/OneNote-Add-in-Rubric-Grader/README.md

    It takes a few minutes to create the project and add all the supporting files.

-4. After the project is created, run `gulp serve-static` in the **cmd** prompt, as shown below.
+4. After the project is created, run `gulp serve-static` in the **cmd** prompt as shown below.
 This will start the Gulp web server.

    ```
 C:\your-local-path\onenote add-in\> gulp serve-static